Jeremy Hunt: Personal life

-Hunt's wife, Lucia Guo, comes from China.
+Hunt's wife, Lucia Guo, Lady Hunt, comes from China.
 He first met Guo in 2008, when she was working at Warwick University recruiting Chinese students for the university.
-They married in July 2009 and have a son and two daughters; His wife presented a segment on Sky's China Hour, a show coproduced by state-owned broadcaster China International Television Corporation.
+They married in July 2009 and have a son and two daughters; Lady Hunt presented a segment on Sky's China Hour, a show coproduced by state-owned broadcaster China International Television Corporation.
 He owns a townhouse in Pimlico, central London, as well as a home in Hambledon, Surrey.

 Hunt and his wife own Mare Pond Properties Ltd, a company that bought seven luxury flats in Alexandra Wharf, Southampton, with the help of a standard bulk discount from property developer and Conservative donor Nicholas James Roach.

 Hunt speaks Japanese, having studied the language for two years while working in Japan as an English-language teacher in the 1990s.
 He has named his personal political heroes as Margaret Thatcher and William Wilberforce.
 Hunt is a member of the Church of England.

 Hunt has advocated pro-active good mental health through actions including exercise, social contacts, gratitude and sleep.
 In July 2023, he revealed that "every member of his family" has had cancer, and he himself had recovered from "a minor one".
 Hunt's younger brother, Charlie, died aged 53 on 2 August 2023, after being diagnosed with sarcoma in 2020.

 On 11 April 2025, Hunt was Knighted in Rishi Sunak's Resignation Honours List.
+He was formally Knighted by King Charles III on 9 December 2025.